octobercms/docs/plugin-registration.md

         ];
     }

-> **Note:** that back-end settings pages should [set the settings context](../backend/controllers-views-ajax#settings-context) in order to mark the corresponding settings menu item active in the System page sidebar.
+> **Note:** Back-end settings pages should [set the settings context](../backend/controllers-views-ajax#settings-context) in order to mark the corresponding settings menu item active in the System page sidebar.
 Settings context for settings models is detected automatically.

 The following example creates a link to a settings model.
 Settings models is a part of the settings API which is described in the [Settings & Config](settings) article.